AMPW-german/ShaderExtensions/README.md

     enabled = true
     ```

+This mod is based on KittenExtensions with large parts unmodified.

 ## Post Processing Shaders

 There are two types of post processing shaders available, pre imgui shaders and post imgui shaders.\